jwiegley/johnwiegley/drafts/drafts.md

 # Text

-A future butterfly who prizes their cocoon will have a hard time ahead.

-# Text

 I had to comment in the large group because I felt like we give such a large head space to the cruelties of white AmeriKKKa, without seeing the absolute heroism and bounty of spirit Black Americans have demonstrated throughout, and